mjordan/drupal_field_limit_tester/test_results/results.md

 ### Overall

-All of my results, which are available in this CSV file, plotting number of fields along the X axis (100 to 500 in increments of 50) against the time required to complete the tasks along the Y axis (0 to 50) looks like this.
+A chart plotting the number of fields along the X axis (100 to 500 in increments of 50) against the time required to complete the tasks along the Y axis (0 to 50) looks like this:

 !['Chart showing all test results'](chart-all-results.png)

 Below, I will break out some of the specific results.
+The data the charts are based on is available in [this CSV file](results.csv).

-### Viewing node add and edit forms
+### Rendring the node add and edit forms

 The biggest impact of increasing number of fields on a content type is the time it takes for the node add end edit forms to finish rendering: